mauro3/SimpleTraits.jl/README.md

 The future of traits in Julia-Base: According to Stefan Karpinski's JuliaCon 2016 talk, [Julia 1.0](https://youtu.be/5gXMpbY1kJY), traits are scheduled to land after Julia 1.0.
-Although, if someone gets cracking, they may well happen pre-1.0.
 My crystal ball tells me that all or most of the functionality of this package will be supported in the future trait system (multiparameter-traits may not be).
 Thus I expect the transition will be mostly a matter of a syntax update and